Orbital dynamics and histories of satellite galaxies around Milky Way-mass galaxies in the FIRE simulations: Results

-As we showed in Figures~\ref{fig:times_mstar}-\ref{fig:peri_dn}, the most recent pericenter that a satellite experienced is often not the minimum in terms of distance.
-We now investigate these cases in more detail and refer to satellites with $\dperimin < \dperirec$ as having `growing pericenters'.
+As we showed in Figures~\ref{fig:times_mstar}-\ref{fig:peri_dn}, the most recent pericentre that a satellite experienced is often not the minimum in terms of distance.
+We now investigate these cases in more detail and refer to satellites with $\dperimin < \dperirec$ as having `growing pericentres'.

-Satellites with growing pericenters make up 31 per cent of all satellites (ranging from $23 - 46$ per cent for a given host).
-Moreover, growing pericenters comprise the \textit{majority} (67 per cent across all hosts, ranging from $50 - 86$ per cent for a given host) of all satellites with $\Nperi \geq 2$.
-In other words, \textit{for satellites with two or more pericenters, typically their most recent pericenter was not their closest encounter with their MW-mass host galaxy}.
-Figure~\ref{fig:fraction} highlights this, showing the fraction of satellites with growing pericenters versus pericenter number.
-For satellites with $\Nperi \geq 2$, the growing pericenter population represents $> 50$ per cent of the total sample at any $\Nperi$, and in some cases, they represent the \textit{entire} population at a given $\Nperi$.
+Satellites with growing pericentres make up 31 per cent of all satellites (ranging from $23 - 46$ per cent for a given host).
+Moreover, growing pericentres comprise the \textit{majority} (67 per cent across all hosts, ranging from $50 - 86$ per cent for a given host) of all satellites with $\Nperi \geq 2$.
+In other words, \textit{for satellites with two or more pericentres, typically their most recent pericentre was not their closest encounter with their MW-mass host galaxy}.
+Figure~\ref{fig:fraction} highlights this, showing the fraction of satellites with growing pericentres versus pericentre number.
+For satellites with $\Nperi \geq 2$, the growing pericentre population represents $> 50$ per cent of the total sample at any $\Nperi$, and in some cases, they represent the \textit{entire} population at a given $\Nperi$.
 This fraction broadly increases with $\Nperi$, at least up to $\Nperi = 6$, where it represents all satellites, though the fraction fluctuates for $\Nperi$ above that.

+Although we cannot directly check whether or not this is a temporary occurrence, we compared the most recent pericentre distance to the maximum pericentre a satellite experienced.
+For satellites that experienced more than 3 pericentres, we found that roughly 30 per cent of them experienced their maximum pericentre sometime between the minimum and most recent.
+Of these satellites, the fractional difference between their most recent pericentre distance, and their maximum, i.e. $(d_{\rm peri,recent}-d_{\rm peri,max})/d_{\rm peri,max}$, was between 1-54 per cent, with a median value of 17 per cent, and a 68th percentile range of 8-38 per cent.
+Thus, because this scenario happens in the minority of satellites, and because the median fractional difference is small, we argue that it is not merely a temporary occurrence.
+Furthermore, from the top right panel of Figure~\ref{fig:peri_dn}, satellites with more than 3 pericentres are generally lower-mass satellites, which will not strongly feel the effects of dynamical friction.